kevansevans/ZSDK/README.md

 # ZSDK

 ZSDK is a project aimed to be a beginner friendly GZDoom based mod builder.
-It is not mean to be a replacement or competitor to Slade (Maybe even GZDoom Builder in the future) but act as a stepping stone in the future.
+It is not meant to be a replacement or competitor to Slade (Maybe even GZDoom Builder in the future) but act as a stepping stone in the future.

 ZSDK is built in Haxe for easy cross platform deployment, though I don't recommend any platforms besides native.
 Haxelibs used are Lime, openFL, and Haxeui.